PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 #### Be careful on the configuration

 We should take care of running out application using a similar configuration of our production environment.
+As an example, we are now focusing on rendering HTML.

+[`jade`][jade] is an HTML template language inpsired by [Haml][http://haml.info/] that allows to write concise HTML.
-If we install the [`jade`][jade] module, and replace `server.js` with:
+To use it, we install the
+[`jade`][jade] module, and replace `server.js` with:

 ```js